MDDR in M. tuberculosis complex

 Storage/Transport

-Submit reference isolates of TB using a Category A mailer provided by the MSPHL in accordance with the Infectious Substance, Category A shipping guidelines.
+Submit isolates using the tuberculosis (TB) Category A carrier provided by the MSPHL in accordance with the Infectious Substance, Category A shipping guidelines.

 Test Request Form(s)